ArchiveBox/abx-spec-behaviors/README.md

 ## Goals

 To create an inter-operable spec for plugins that many scraper and digital archiving projects can share.

-Aiming for collaboration between:
+#### Use Cases

+No one wants to maintain all the user scripts needed effectively crawl millions of different websites alone.
+Here are some examples of things that could be implemented as behaviors and shared between these communities:

+- `scroll down to load infiniscroll content`
+- `expand/unroll reddit/twitter comment threads automatically`
+- `auto-solve CAPTCHAs`
+- `log into a site using some saved credentils`
+- `dismiss modals / cookie consent popups / privacy policies`
+- `block ads requests / remove ads elements from page`
+- `extract youtube videos/audio/subtitles to mp4/mp3/sub files`
+- `export discovered outlink URLs to a Google Sheet`
+- and more...

+We're aiming to foster easier collaboration of browser automation snippets like these between:

 #### Toolmakers
 - https://ArchiveBox.io